-The National Occupancy Standard (NOS) supports the design and evaluation of housing policies and programs in Canada.
-It is a reference point for “suitable” housing to inform how many people could reasonably live in a dwelling based on the number of bedrooms.
-While newcomers want to know the “rules” about children sharing bedrooms, the NOS is NOT a rule to determine if a dwelling unit can be rented to a family.
-Rather, the standard refers to criteria to assess if housing is suitable.
+The NOS is a reference point for “suitable” housing to inform how many people could reasonably live in a dwelling based on the number of bedrooms.
+The standard is not a rule to determine if a landlord can rent a dwelling unit to a family.
+In other words, a landlord can’t refuse to rent to you based on the size of your family.

-What is Housing Suitability?
+What is Suitable Housing?

 A maximum of two people can share a bedroom